marcosdiez/openfile/README.md

 It is actually not insecure if used properly (yes, it was made to be used by adults).
 Whenever on runs **of**, it sends the request to the IP which connected to the virtual terminal.
 The server will receive the request and pop up on the an UI saying that it received a request.
 If you click on accept, it will start trusting this IP address.
 To improve security:

-* you can only trust on IP at a time (i.e. trusting another IP will make it automatically untrusts the former IP)
+* it trusts only one IP at a time (i.e. trusting another IP will make it automatically untrusts the former IP)
 * it does not save the trusted IP anywhere, so if you restart the program it will ask it again.